-Chivas USA has made adopting the Chivas de Guadalajara philosophy of developing and hiring local talent a priority.
+Chivas USA have made adopting the Chivas de Guadalajara philosophy of developing and hiring local talent a priority.
 On that end they're succeeding, although a mostly LA area-bred squad does not a champion make, at least in 2013.

 Weeks ago I wrote a piece exposing the "Americanness" of Chivas USA's squad and how they, it turns out, have one of the most American starting lineups in MLS.
 Well, going beyond that, most of that squad is made up of Angelenos, or angelinos, if you will.